puf/puf.io/notes/posts/Component based vs object based UI design.md

 ),
 ```

-So depending on how you set its properties, the single `Colum` in FlutterFlow may generate multiple Flutter widgets.
-In fact, our `Colum` higher-level component generates a `SingleChildScrollView` > `Column` branch in our Flutter widget tree.
-And if we change the padding and alignment, we’ll see even more Flutter widgets coming out of our single `Colum` component.
+So depending on how you set its properties, the single `n` in FlutterFlow may generate multiple Flutter widgets.
+In fact, our `Column` higher-level component generates a `SingleChildScrollView` > `Column` branch in our Flutter widget tree.
+And if we change the padding and alignment, we’ll see even more Flutter widgets coming out of our single `Column` component.

 I find this a useful distinction between code based UI building and visual UI building: **in a visual UI builder we work with fewer, higher-level objects**, which I’ve called components here.